October is National Substance Abuse Prevention Month

 The month of October is National Substance Abuse Prevention Month, an observance designed to highlight the importance of prevention and promote healthy and safe communities.

-Helping people avoid the pitfalls of substance dependence and ultimately addiction through prevention methods is one of the most effective ways to reduce the number of drug abuse related fatalities.
+Helping people avoid the pitfalls of substance dependence and ultimately addiction through prevention methods is one of the most effective ways to reduce the number of drug abuse-related fatalities.

 According to the National Survey on Drug Use and Health (NSDUH), nearly 20 million Americans, aged 12 and older, struggle with substance use disorders.

-Unfortunately, the survey estimates that only 19 percent of those people will get treatment they need and deserve to recover from drug and alcohol addiction.
+Unfortunately, the survey estimates that only 19 percent of those people will get the treatment they need and deserve to recover from drug and alcohol addiction.

-The younger a person starts using drugs, alcohol, tobacco or prescription drugs for non-medical reasons, the more likely they are to develop the disease of addiction.
+The younger a person starts using drugs, alcohol, tobacco, or prescription drugs for non-medical reasons, the more likely they are to develop the disease of addiction.

-While substance abuse prevention has been a focus since the days of “Just Say No to Drugs” or scare-tactic ad campaigns like “This is Your Brain on Drugs,” there have been advances in effective prevention models.
+While substance abuse prevention has been a focus since the days of “Just Say No to Drugs” or scare-tactic ad campaigns like “This Is Your Brain on Drugs,” there have been advances in effective prevention models.